deep-compute/kwikapi/README.md

 To see all available API methods the URL should be http://localhost:8888/api/apidoc

-To check API methods under specific version we can provide url as http://localhost:8888/api/apidoc/<version name>
+To check API methods under specific version we can provide url as http://localhost:8888/api/apidoc/version

 ### Bulk request handling
-It will be very convienient if user the has facility to make bulk requests.
+It will be very convienient if the user has facility to make bulk requests.

 We are going to support bulk requests in KwikAPI in future
 ## Run test cases